Xeio/ControllerTweaks/README.md

 Loot Panel:
 * Adds verticle offset to the loot popup panel (configurable in options).
 No more loot displayed behind the chat window.

+Crafting:
+* Hides low level (below champion 160) recipes by default.
+Can be shown again using the Actions menu toggles.

 Gamepad Chat:
 * Allows quick traveling to guild members, group members, or friends (that have recently chatted) through the controller chat interface